arayq2/utility/amq/README.md

 The simpler surface API is based on the KISS principle: _the complex may be harder than the simple, but the simple must be easy_.
 The code for the `Sender` and `Recver` programs are provided as demonstrations of this.
 They can be compared with the baroque monstrosities in the `ActiveMQ-CPP` distribution package, such as [`SimpleProducer.cpp`](https://github.com/apache/activemq-cpp/blob/master/activemq-cpp/src/examples/producers/SimpleProducer.cpp) and [`SimpleAyncConsumer.cpp`](https://github.com/apache/activemq-cpp/blob/master/activemq-cpp/src/examples/consumers/SimpleAsyncConsumer.cpp).
 When you just want to send and receive messages, without bells and whistles, how much "necessary" boilerplate are you willing to tolerate?

+The idea of a C interface to a C++ library is not new.
+It's called the [Hourglass API pattern](https://www.linkedin.com/pulse/hourglass-interface-cc-apis-c-libraries-jarno-ralli-phd-lfgrf/) (an unfortunate name for search purposes, as there will be a lot of confounding hits to an irrelevant graphic pattern of the same name.)
+Here, the aim would be to preserve the guts of the CPP library but expose it via C, not C++.
+We can then reconstruct the CMS C++ interface on _that_, rather than directly on the library.

 The work is informed by earlier efforts to develop C++ APIs on top of the `Tibco EMS` and `Solace` libraries, both of which are sensible industrial strength implementations.
 Their only problem is that they cost an arm and a leg, whereas `ActiveMQ`, a well-tested product, is open source and free.
+The disadvantage is the lack of a C API.

 [Solace](https://github.com/SolaceSamples/solace-samples-c)
 [Client](https://github.com/SolaceSamples/solace-samples-c/tree/master/inc/solclient)

-(Tibco APIs are not freely available)
+(Tibco APIs are not freely available, although their documentation is)

 `AmqAPI.h`: The core wrappers of the main `CMS` objects: `Connection`, `Session`, `Destination`, `Producer`, `Consumer`, `Message` (really, only `TextMessage`at this juncture); along with some helpers.